Psychology and Language Sciences BSc (Hons)

 During the course you will gain practical experience, and learn how to devise and run your own experiments.
 During the final year you will carry out an original piece of research on a topic of your choice.
 Past examples have included the effects of emotion on cognition, the effects of Huntingdon's Disease on quality of life, and projects examining bilingual and multilingual language comprehension.
 You may even have the opportunity to present your work at conferences, and a number of past projects have won awards from the British Psychological Society.

 Furthermore, the School houses state-of-the-art facilities to support research and learning including eye-tracking and specialist equipment for electrophysiology and transcranial magnetic stimulation (TMS).
-We also have three NHS clinics and the world-renowned Charlie Waller Institute for evidence-based psychological treatments on site.
+We also have various in-house NHS clinics, including our Anxiety and Depression and Speech and Language Therapy clinics, the Centre for Autism, as well as the world-renowned Charlie Waller Institute for evidence-based psychological treatments on site.

 Placement